MoeinSorkhei/Annotation/README.md

 * Splitting the sorted list to bins needed for sorting train data:
 `python main.py --annotator [YourName] --session_name split --n_bins [NumBins]`
  After running this command, you should see the files containing images in different bins.
-The file are named like `bin_1.txt`, `bin_2.txt` etc. and are located in the `output` folder.
+The files are named like `bin_0.txt`, `bin_1.txt` etc. and are located in the `output` folder.

 * Starting a session for rating train images: